 Susan Lake Gravel Pit remains operational under Overholding Tenancy status, since the Management Contract expiration on November 30, 2017.
 The Corporation has been actively working on closure related activities and managing the phased closure of the pit.
-A revised Closure Plan was formally submitted to AEP early May 2018 (revised July 2018) and is under review with final approval pending.
-This Closure Plan revision includes phased closure milestones extending into 2019.
+A revised Closure Plan was formally submitted to AEP early May 2018 (with its most recent revision submitted October 2018) and is under review with final approval pending.
+Susan Lake Closure will result in an estimated incremental liability of \$1.4M, with the majority of cost to be incurred from Quarter -2 to Quarter - 4 of 2019.